ClickHouse/ClickHouse/docs/en/getting-started/example-datasets/youtube-dislikes.md

 In November of 2021, YouTube removed the public ***dislike*** count from all of its videos.
 While creators can still see the number of dislikes, viewers can only see how many ***likes*** a video has received.

 :::important
 The dataset has over 4.5 billion records, so be careful just copying-and-pasting the commands below unless your resources can handle that type of volume.
-The commands below were ran on a **Development** instance of [ClickHouse Cloud](https://clickhouse.cloud).
+The commands below were executed on a **Development** instance of [ClickHouse Cloud](https://clickhouse.cloud).
 :::

 The data is in a JSON format and can be downloaded from [archive.org](https://archive.org/download/dislikes_youtube_2021_12_video_json_files).
 We have made this same data available in S3 so that it can be downloaded much more efficiently into a ClickHouse Cloud instance.